It was a frenzied three days for congressional candidate Connie Chan.

 In the same week, the Harvey Milk LGBTQ Democratic Club endorsed Chan, while the Alice B. Toklas LGBTQ Democratic Club backed Wiener.

 Chinese votes are central to Chan’s path to victory.
-California’s 11th congressional district has fewer Chinese voters than San Francisco writ large, but it still includes over 73,000 of them, accounting of around 16 percent of its 470,000 voters.
+California’s 11th congressional district has fewer Chinese voters than San Francisco writ large, but it still includes more than 73,000 of them, accounting for roughly 16 percent of its 470,000 voters.

 Supervisor Chyanne Chen, acting as emcee at the Feb.
 20 event at Portsmouth Square, joked that she and Chan were “the double Chen” on the board, pronouncing the two last names the same.